restatedev/examples/basics/basics-typescript/README.md

 3. Start the relevant example, i.e., `npm run example-1` for the first example.

-4. If the example is deployed as a service or endpoint (rather than a local function), register that endpoint at Restate server by calling `npx restate -y deployment register --force "localhost:9080"` from a separate terminal.
+4. Register the example at Restate server by calling `npx restate -y deployment register --force "localhost:9080"`.

-   If the example is implemented as a local function, this step  not necessary.

-   _Note: the '--force' flag here is to let the new example's deployment override the previous example's._
-   _That's fine here, because it is only a playground, not a production setup._
+   _Note: the '--force' flag here is to circumvent all checks relating to graceful upgrades, because it is only a playground, not a production setup._

 5. Check the comments in the example for how to interact with the example.

-**NOTE:** When you get an error of the type _'{"code":"not_found","message":"Service 'greeter' not found. ...}'_, then you forgot step (4) for that example.
+**NOTE:** When you get an error of the type `{"code":"not_found","message":"Service 'greeter' not found. ...}`, then you forgot step (4) for that example.